Imagine you see a great headline on Twitter.

 - Feel free to pick a serif or non-serif font.
 Because there is no definitive answer on whether serif or non-serif fonts are more readable.

-- You might want to use a fancy or complicated font (such as script fonts that look like handwriting) to make your website look different, but these fonts are difficult to read, so use them for only a limited amount of text like your logo.
+- You might want to use a fancy or complicated font (such as script fonts that look like handwriting) to make your website look different, but these fonts are difficult to read, so use them for only a limited amount of text like a hand-lettered logo.

 - Nobody holds a monitor as close as a book.
 Most people are between 20 to 28 inches (50 to 70cm) away from their computer screen.
 That’s why your font size needs to be much larger on the web than in print.